padbr/npumi/README.md

 The scripts here are to document the derivation of Amplicon Sequence Variants (ASVs) from Nanopore amplicon data.
 The purpose of this repository is so that I can document how I have processed data in some peer reviewed publications.
 They are very specific to manner in which the amplicon libraries were prepared and are not intended to constitute a general pipeline to derive ASVs from Nanopore amplicon data.

 # Requirements
-Hardware: These scripts can benefit from a machine with a CPU core count if the work is split up appropriately (see below).
+Hardware: These scripts can benefit from a machine with a high CPU core count if the work is split up appropriately (see below).
           For the most part, a modern workstation should have sufficient memory if not too many jobs are processed in parallel.
           One of the scripts can run a lot faster in a high memory machine, but it has a slower, lower-memory mode, if necessary.
           Memory usage and processing time will depend on the total amount of data and how much maximum data there is for any individual barcode.
 So very high volume datasets will have higher hardware requirements than a more modest dataset.